gerardpuigl/Nuwe_Summer_League_Discord_BOT_QR/README.md

 ### Generate QR

-Generate embed Dicord card with a custom url.
-As options, you can choose the color and the description of this card.
+Generates an embedded Discord card with a QR code from a custom URL.
+As optional, you can choose the color and description for this card.

 `/qr url:<your_custom_url> OPTIONAL color:<choose_a_color> description:<your_custom_description>`